goldbergyoni/javascript-testing-best-practices/readme-pl.md

 <br/>

-### :clap: Doing It Right Example: Querying an element using a dedicated attrbiute for testing
+### :clap: Przykład robienia tego dobrze: Querying an element using a dedicated attrbiute for testing

 ![](https://img.shields.io/badge/🔧%20Example%20using%20React-blue.svg "Examples with React")